4 lg. tomatoes

 1 med. onion

-3 small hot peppers or 2 larger peppers like anaheims, or 1 t. cayenne
+3 small hot peppers or 2 larger peppers like anaheims

 Cut up and grind in blender or food processor 'til uniform.
 Fry in large skillet in 2 T oil (I've reduced this from 1/3 c. oil) 'til sauce cooked down and almost dry, stirring occasionally.
 In the meantime, start the chicken: